 From the Roshi’s quarters, there extends a series of bridges connecting to the other Roshis’ quarters and four special areas that correlate to alchemical Azoth, Mercury, Sulphur and Salt.
 Each of these areas coordinate to the ACGT codons of the DNA.
 The specific geometrical makeup of the bridges symbolizes the geometrical configurations of Oxygen, Deoxyribose and Phosphate, whose combination forms the phosphate backbone of Deoxyribose Nucleic Acid or DNA.
 After completing an alchemical process following initiation from the Hierophant, the seeker may travel down the double-helix staircase and descend into the Duat.

-Following this experience, the newly transfigured being may rise through the Temple and enter into the Holy of Holies- the Secret Abode of the ALL.
+Following this experience, the newly transfigured being may rise through the Temple and enter into the Holy of Holies – Sekhet Hetspet – the Secret Abode of the ALL.
 Now Master of the Temple, the Adept finds no more locked doors, in the Temple and the World alike.

 The Temple of the Archinox represents an auspicious and monumental undertaking.
-The plans and conceptualizations are underway, but a project of this magnitude must be built by the World and not a few select individuals.
-We open ourselves to receive your wisdom, expertise, financial backing, special skills, ideas, time, talents and abilities- for the construction of the Temple is a symbolic act.
+The plans and conceptualizations are well underway.
+But for those of you who feel so inspired, we open ourselves to receive your wisdom, expertise, financial backing, special skills, ideas, time, talents and abilities.
+The construction of the Temple is a symbolic act.
 It shows that humanity, as a whole, has chosen to unite- that we’ve risen above petty dogmas, national identities, races, religions and creeds and found that as we dissolve the barriers within, we dissolve the barriers without.
 Let us create this symbol as the dawn of the New Age.
 Let us show the infinite ALL, that we place our hearts and our spirits above all else.